Grammar Based Speaker Role Identification for Air Traffic Control Speech Recognition: Speaker Role Classification with Text

 \subsection{Error Analysis}

-As there exists many variants for any given callsign, checking only for the airline code (e.g. lufthansa) is a major factor contributing to the misclassification of ATCO as pilot.
+As there exists many variants for any given callsign, checking only for the airline code (e.g., lufthansa) is a major factor contributing to the misclassification of ATCO as pilot.
 A reason for the misclassification of pilot as ATCO is the occurrence of callsigns at the beginning of the utterance.
-Analysis of misclassification errors show that the accuracy can be improved by i) matching the callsign spoken with its allowed variants (e.g. LUF189AF $\rightarrow$ lufthansa one eight nine alfa foxtrot, one eight nine alfa foxtrot, etc) and ii) using the context prior to the callsigns (e.g. the pilot may mention the place of the control they want to communicate followed by the callsign).
-We will consider applying the aforementioned improvements as a part of our future work.
+Analysis of misclassification errors show that the accuracy can be improved by i) matching the callsign spoken with its allowed variants\footnote{For instance, LUF189AF $\rightarrow$ lufthansa one eight nine alfa foxtrot, one eight nine alfa foxtrot, etc.} and ii) using the context prior to the callsigns.\footnote{An example is that the pilot may mention the place of the control they want to communicate followed by the callsign} We will consider applying the aforementioned improvements as a part of our future work.